ehneilsen/rtn-012/index.rst

 Analysis
 --------

-To test the effectiveness of approximating skycalc_ sky brightness maps using truncated Zernike transforms, I fit Zernike coefficients through the 5th (21 terms), 6th (27 terms), and 11th orders (78 terms) orders to each of these sampled time steps.
+To test the effectiveness of approximating skycalc_ sky brightness maps using truncated Zernike transforms, I fit Zernike coefficients through the 5th (21 terms), 6th (27 terms), and 11th (78 terms) orders to each of these sampled time steps.
 Masked values in the healpix maps (around the zenith and moon) results in an unevenly sampled starting data set, so a least squares fit was used to derive the coefficients rather than a traditional sum of products.

 :numref:`fig-resid-new` and :numref:`fig-resid-full` show typical skycalc_ maps, their 6th order (27 term) Zernike approximation, and residuals for dark (moon below the horizon) and bright (full moon above the horizon) sample times.
 The residuals show high-frequency patterns not representable by Zernike functions of this order; compare the lower left subplots of these figures with the basis functions in :numref:`fig-zernike-z`.